The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/openers.md

 Goals for DRK openers include:

-* Get Living Shadow out ASAP; the long spawn animation means any delays will push some hits out of raid buffs
+* Get Living Shadow out as early as possible; its long spawn animation means that any delays will push some hits out of raid buffs
 * Get buffs like Blood Weapon and Delirium, and damaging abilities like Carve and Spit and Salted Earth on cooldown early
 * Use as many big hits and spend as much MP as possible inside potion and raid buff windows (which typically come up around the third or fourth GCD)